 In addition to serving its signature menu items, The Capital Grille (with a location in Phoenix and Scottsdale) will also offer a slow-roasted turkey with brioche stuffing, French green beans with Marcona almonds, and cranberry pear chutney; these dishes will also be accompanied by mashed potatoes to share.
 Pumpkin cheesecake will be offered for an additional fee.
 This meal is served from 11 a.m. to 9 p.m., and reservations, especially for the Phoenix location, are highly recommended.

-Westin Kierland Resort will offer guests a traditional Thanksgiving Day buffet-style dinner from 1 to 6 p.m.
-To start, the menu will include a pumpkin and lobster bisque, fresh Pacific Shelf seafood items including Mexican white jumbo shrimp, marinated mussels, snow crab claws and king crab legs, and a cheese board and selection of salads.
-Achiote butter-basted turkey with sausage, apple and golden raisin brioche stuffing, pecan-smoked Arizona grown prime beef strip loin, salmon, pork loin and barley risotto will be offered as entrees accompanied by a host of side dishes.
-For dessert, the menu features a variety of pies, cakes, cheesecake, crème brulee and more.
+Westin Kierland Resort will offer guests a traditional Thanksgiving Day buffet-style dinner from 1 to 6:15 p.m.
+To start, the menu will include a parsnip and crab bisque; fresh Pacific Shelf seafood items including Mexican white jumbo shrimp, marinated mussels, snow crab claws and red king crab legs; a cheese board and selection of salads.
+Achiote butter-basted turkey with sausage, apple and brioche stuffing, Arizona grown prime beef strip loin, sea bass, pork loin and barley risotto will be offered as entrees accompanied by a host of side dishes.
+For dessert, the menu features a variety of pies, cakes, cheesecake, crème brûlée and more.

 For a casual Thanksgiving Day dinner, Brittlebush Bar & Grill overlooking The Westin Kierland Golf Course will feature a stuffed turkey sandwich with cranberry relish, arugula, and Applewood-smoked bacon on vanilla brioche bread served with sweet potato fries.